rosinedesmet/face_generation/README.md

-# Face Generation
+# Face Generation - Description

-In this project, you'll define and train a DCGAN on a dataset of faces.
-Your goal is to get a generator network to generate *new* images of faces that look as realistic as possible!
+In this project, I defined and trained a DCGAN on a dataset of faces.
+My goal is to get a generator network to generate *new* images of faces that look as realistic as possible!

 The project will be broken down into a series of tasks from **loading in data to defining and training adversarial networks**.
-At the end of the notebook, you'll be able to visualize the results of your trained Generator to see how it performs; your generated samples should look like fairly realistic faces with small amounts of noise.
+At the end of the notebook, I was able to visualize the results of your trained Generator to see how it performs; my generated samples should look like fairly realistic faces with small amounts of noise.

-### Get the Data

-You'll be using the [CelebFaces Attributes Dataset (CelebA)](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) to train your adversarial networks.
 <img src='assets/processed_face_data.png' width=60% />